Salvador Coreas (footballer, born 1984): Club career

-Nicknamed Chamba, Coreas made his professional debut at Salvadoran giants Águila and had two spells at Atlético Balboa before joining Vista Hermosa.
+Nicknamed Chamba, Coreas was born in San Miguel.
+He made his professional debut at Salvadoran giants Águila and had two spells at Atlético Balboa before joining Vista Hermosa.
 In 2009, he moved to Municipal Limeño.
 He was ruled out by a ligament injury for the major part of the 2010 Clausura.

 International career

 Coreas received his first call up to the national team in January 2008.
 He officially received his first cap on January 22, 2008, in a friendly match against Belize.
 He went on to win 36 caps, scoring no goals.
 He has represented his country in 12 FIFA World Cup qualification matches and played at the 2009 UNCAF Nations Cup and at the 2009 CONCACAF Gold Cup.

 His most recent international game was an October 2009 FIFA World Cup qualification match against Mexico.